MattHarrington/BuildCamp/Monday/Session_06_Intro_to_Node/README.md

 #Objective

-After the end of this lab, you will know how to:
+After the end of this lab, you will know:

 	1. What Node.js is
 	2. How to create a basic Node.js application
-	3. Asynchronous programming using callbacks
+	3. How to create a basic web server
-	4. Creating basic web server
+	4. Asynchronous programming using callbacks

 #What is Node.js?